 Underwater cameras like the Marcum or Aqua-Vu have revolutionized ice fishing, since they not only reveal the presence and depth of fish, but also their attitude.
 You can literally watch fish come in and study your lure, and see how they react to changes in lure motion, style, color, pauses, etc. Fine-tuning presentations can really make a huge difference between catching and not.
 When you’re hunkered down in a good spot, drill another hole 3 or 4 feet from your fishing hole, and lower a camera lens.
 Twist the cable between forefinger and thumb to rotate it for a 360-degree view and evaluation of the surroundings, and then let it settle, pointing at your lure.

 Seeing what goes on below provides a huge advantage in locating and triggering fish to bite.
 And when it comes to fishing with a camera, angling from a still platform atop the ice is by far the easiest way to fish and view at the same time.
 It will revolutionize the way you fish through the ice, and likely spur you to explore the use of an underwater camera in open water as well.

-Fishing at early ice is focused on probing, testing, moving and scouting, rather than sitting in one spot for hours on end in the comfort of a permanent fish house.
+Fishing for early ice walleyes is focused on probing, testing, moving and scouting, rather than sitting in one spot for hours on end in the comfort of a permanent fish house.
 Rather, drop your lure for a minute or two in one hole, work it, and if nothing bites, move on to the next.
 You may have to scout several areas in order to locate active biters.
 Try to be in really prime areas shortly before sundown, with your holes predrilled rather than making noise, when walleyes tend to become most active.
-Just like fishing in open water, changing light levels usually activate walleyes, and you want to be in place fishing, rather than spooking them with a drill, as the sun dips below the horizon.
+Just like fishing in open water, changing light levels usually activate early ice walleyes, and you want to be in place fishing, rather than spooking them with a drill, as the sun dips below the horizon.